welltrainedfolks/lbtds/README.md

 ## Current status

 This software is under development and in early stages.
-Some things may break.
+Some things may break, but mostly it is already good enough to try in production.

+## Usage examples

+See ``examples/`` folder of this repository.

 ## ToDo